/jira-sdlc integrations

 • Spike.md

-Project-level overrides live at .claude/jira-templates/<IssueTypeName>.md.
+Project-level overrides live at .sdlc/jira-templates/<IssueTypeName>.md.
 File names must match Jira issue type names exactly (case-sensitive).

 Resolution order:

-1. Project custom.claude/jira-templates/<IssueTypeName>.md
+1. Project custom.sdlc/jira-templates/<IssueTypeName>.md

 2. Skill defaultplugins/sdlc-utilities/skills/jira-sdlc/templates/<IssueTypeName>.md